gjwgit/wajig/docs/README.md

 * Ensure that debuild does not emit any lintian errors/warnings.

-Guide to Using wajig
+Guide to Wajig
 ====================

-wajig is a Debian tool that attempts to unify Debian management.
+Wajig is a Debian tool that attempts to unify Debian management.
 Ubuntu is built using the same Debian management tools.

 wajig commands are entered as the first argument to wajig.
 For